-All Shares in the Funds have been redeemed on or before 13 February 2013 and the Funds have been closed and are no longer available for investment.
-The Company intends to apply to the Central Bank to revoke the Funds' approval following the final disbursement of assets in the Funds.
-The Company shall seek approval from the Central Bank to remove the references to the Funds on this page of the Prospectus following approval of the revocation applications.
+These Funds are closed and are no longer available for investment.
+Accordingly, the Company intends to apply to the Central Bank to revoke the Funds' approval and shall seek approval from the Central Bank to remove the references to the Funds on this page of the Prospectus following approval of the revocation application.